leap-stc/leap-stc.github.io/docs/compute/manage_software.md

 Run the following code:

-'conda install -y mamba -c conda-forge'
+'''conda install -y mamba -c conda-forge'''

-'mamba install <package-name> -c conda-forge'
+'''mamba install <package-name> -c conda-forge'''

 **3. Pip**

 Use pip when the library isn't available or up-to-date on conda-forge or you need the latest Github/PyPI release.

-Run the following code: 'pip install <package-name>'
+Run the following code: '''pip install <package-name>'''
 > *Tip:* Do all Conda/Mamba installs first, then run any pip install commands.
 This keeps your environment consistent.

 **4. Script**